danaalkalali/myjob/popstructure.md

 ## _GWAS_

 ## 8. EMMAX
 This is where it all comes together!
-You have to use your ORIGINAL, UNFILTERED vcf for this, not the one you filtered - hence, genome-wide association and not genome-slim.
+You have to use your ORIGINAL, UNFILTERED vcf for this, not the one you filtered - hence, genome-wide and not genome-slim.

 ## _Other stuff_